WordPress/gutenberg/docs/explanations/architecture/styles.md

 By using the block supports mechanism via `block.json`, the block author is able to create the same experience than before just by writing a couple of lines.

-Besides the obvious advantage of having to do less work to achieve the same results, there's a few other advantages:
+Besides the benefit of having to do less work to achieve the same results, there's a few other advantages:

 - the style information of the block becomes available for the native mobile apps and in the server
 - the block will use the UI controls other blocks use for the same styles, creating a more coherent user experience